singingwolfboy/netlify-home/_posts/2015-11-6-a-step-by-step-guide-jekyll-netlify-cms.md

 #### 8. Setup GitHub API Access.
 Return to Netlify and the site you just build and in the control panel select the **Access panel**.

-This is where we give the GitHub Api access to our site with the application we just registered and you need to enter the **Client ID** and the **Client Secret** from before, as seen in the screenshot below:
+This is where we give the GitHub Api access to our site with the application we just registered and you need to enter the **Client ID** and the **Client Secret** from before, as seen in the screen shot below:

 ![githubaccess.png](/uploads/githubaccess.png)